-There are many things that affect efficiency: What people should be testing, how to find the right test cases or specifications, what should be tested after the issue is fixed and how to show what has been tested and where the problems are etc. For these things, a test management tool helps by giving an interface that is designed to help in doing the daily work successfully.
+Several things affect efficiency: what people should test, how to find the right test cases or specifications, what should be tested after the issue is fixed, how to show what has been tested and where the problems are, etc.

 - The testing is based on executing test cases.